Hurt Me to Hurt You

 Imagine a bunch of kids playing and one decides to sit in the corner.
 S/he sits there to ‘fix’ the other kids.

-He sits there to ‘fix’ the other kids, not realising that they couldn’t care less.
-They are having fun, they don’t even notice he’s sitting in the corner.
+She doesn't realise they couldn’t care less.
+They are having fun, they don’t even notice she’s sitting in the corner.